saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-19-saltstack-overview.md

 image: /img/salt_stack_logo.jpg
 ---

 Diving into SaltStack for the first time can be difficult and confusing.
 There is a lot of terminology involved that is going to be new.
-So much so, that it makes it difficult to get a clear overview of how everything is working together and how the different parts might be useful to you.
+This makes it difficult to get a clear overview of how everything is working together and how the different parts might be useful to you.

 {:refdef: style="text-align: center;"}
 ![SaltStack](/img/saltstack_logo_large.jpg  "SaltStack" )